Great Deals, Curated Daily by The Drive

 Welcome to Deals by The Drive.
 Each week we'll bring you daily deals on tools, gear, and equipment for auto enthusiasts, motorcycle riders, garage junkies, and wrenches alike.
 Stay tuned for roundups on Monday, Wednesday, and Friday — and spotlight deals every Tuesday and Thursday.

-You know The Drive is your go-to for cars, trucks, and all things automotive.
-So we're bringing you the best deals on tools, garage gear, and more daily.
-With summer revving up, it's time to stock up on the gear and swag you need to make this post-pandemic summer the best one yet.
+You already know The Drive is your go-to for cars, trucks, and all things automotive, but to add another level of knowledge we're offering, we're bringing you the best deals on tools, garage gear, and more every damn day.
+And with summer revving up, it's time to stock up on the gear and swag you need to make this post-pandemic summer the best one yet.

-Looking for new tools?
-We've got plenty of deals on the hand and power tools you need to take your home shop to the next level.
-Need to get your yard in backyard-party shape?
-Check out an amazing deal on a freestanding carport that also makes a fantastic picnic canopy, or a killer electric smoker to make your barbecue game the envy of the block.
+If you're looking for new tools, there are plenty of deals for hand and power tools to take your home shop to the next level.
+Need to get your yard in backyard party shape or give your long-forgotten, ever-decomposing hooptie protection from the rain?
+Check out an amazing deal on a freestanding carport, which also makes a fantastic picnic canopy.
+You'll also find a killer electric smoker to make your barbecue game the envy of the block.

-If you love the outdoors, we've got a solid selection of camping, hiking, and gear for all your summer excursions.
-For you gamers, nab a sweet gaming desk or headset for the privacy you crave.
-And for you fitness freaks, avoid the gym and get a complete workout in the comfort and privacy of your own home with versatile Bowflex products.
+We've got you outdoorsy folks covered too, as there's a solid selection of camping, hiking, and gear for all your summer excursions.
+Fitness freaks, avoid the gym and get a complete workout in the comfort and privacy of your own home with versatile Bowflex products.
+And for you gamers, nab a sweet gaming desk or headset for the privacy you crave.

-What would a post on gear deals be without watches?
-Right now, Amazon has a huge selection of Citizen watches on sale.
-You can get 50 percent off on some, and close to that for most of the rest.
-If you're a watch guy like us, you'll be all over this deal.

-And of course, there's plenty of tech.
-From smart phones to smart watches, TVs to sound bars and everything in between, including headphones, tablets, and batteries, we've got all the great stuff here for you.
+We've also got deals on watches — with a huge selection of Citizen watches on sale — and tech such as smartphones, smartwatches, TVs, soundbars, headphones, tablets, and batteries.
+There's almost no limit to our deals findings.

 Ready to save big bucks?
 Our favorite deals are below.
 Happy shopping!